MPC88/MC_SVBuyOrders/README.md

 Check the box to attempt automatic "full repair" when docking.
 If you can't afford it, it will just fail with the usual message as if you clicked the button.

 For the remaining items, -1 will mean "no action" for an item type.
-Any other positive whole number will be fulfilled if possible.
+Any other positive whole number will be fulfilled if possible (automatic buying and selling).

 The game's "buyX" and "sellX" functions are used, so normal errors should appear.
 Not tested what happens if you can't afford something.